ChrstphrHll/npc_gen/students/Valerya Haldreithen.md

 year: 1
 guild: Fiesn
 partyID: 18
+tags:
+- Triton
+- Druid
+- Assault
+- 1st
+- Fiesn
 ---
 # Valerya Haldreithen
 ---
 ### Description
 - 1st year Triton Druid in Fiesn
-- straight brunette hair that's put back in a long pony tail, Gray eyes, and Spring Green skin
+- straight brunette hair that's put back in a long pony tail, Pale Brown eyes, and Spring Green skin
 - Is Fair and Mechanical, and has Courage as their ideal

 ### Organizations